tighten/checkmate/readme.md

 1. Run the following commands to populate the database:
     1. Import Laravel Versions: `php artisan sync:laravel-versions`
-    1. Import projects and their version details: `php artisan sync:projects`
+    2. Import projects and their version details: `php artisan sync:projects`
-1. Visit the website in the browser
+    3. Visit the website in the browser

+## Slackbot (optional)
+Slackbot is configured to send a weekly (Friday, 6:00 am) list of your `Insecure` and `Behind` apps to a selected Slack channel.
+To set up:
+1. Create an app in your Slack organization
+2. Configure your Slack app for the channels you want to receive the notification.
+3. Create an Incoming Webhook for your app
+4. Paste the webhook as the `SHOW_PRIVATE_REPOS` value in your `.env` file

 ## Testing